Umm Kulthum: Professional career

 In 1934, Umm Kulthum sang for the inaugural broadcast of Radio Cairo, the state station.
-From then on onwards, she performed at a concert on every first Thursday of a month for forty years.
+From then on onwards, she performed in a concert on the first Thursday of every month for forty years.
 Her influence kept growing and expanding beyond the artistic scene: the reigning royal family would request private concerts and even attend her public performances.

-In 1944, King Farouk I of Egypt decorated her with the highest level of orders (nishan el kamal), a decoration reserved exclusively to members of the royal family and politicians.
-Despite this recognition, the royal family rigidly opposed her potential marriage to the King's uncle, a rejection that deeply wounded her pride and led her to distance herself from the royal family and embrace grassroots causes, such as her answering the request of the Egyptian legion trapped in the Faluja Pocket during the 1948 Arab–Israeli War to sing a particular song.
-Among the army men trapped were the figures who were going to lead the bloodless revolution of 23 July 1952, prominently Gamal Abdel Nasser.
+In 1944, King Farouk I of Egypt decorated her with the Supreme Class of the Order of the Virtues (Nishan el Kamal), a decoration reserved exclusively for female royalty and politicians.
+Despite this recognition, the royal family rigidly opposed her potential marriage to the King's uncle, a rejection that deeply wounded her pride.
+It led her to distance herself from the royal family and embrace grassroots causes, exemplified by her acceptance of the request of the Egyptian legion trapped in the Faluja Pocket during the 1948 Arab–Israeli War, who had asked her to sing a particular song.
+Among the army men trapped were the figures who would lead the 1952 Egyptian revolution, prominently Gamal Abdel Nasser.

-Following the revolution, the Egyptian musicians guild of which she became a member (and eventually president) rejected her because she had sung for the then-deposed King Farouk of Egypt.
+Following the revolution, the Egyptian Musicians' Union of which she became a member (and eventually president), rejected her because she had sung for the then-deposed King Farouk of Egypt.
 When Nasser discovered that her songs were banned from being aired on the radio, he reportedly said something to the effect of "What are they, crazy?
 Do you want Egypt to turn against us?"
 Later, Nasser would schedule his speeches so they would not interfere with the radio performances of Umm Kulthum.